"These changes will make me think twice about calling 000 when dealing with someone experiencing psychosis."

 These are serious consequences.

-Because prisons are like quicksand - once you slip in, you can't get out.
+Because prison is like quicksand - once you fall in, you can't climb out.

 There is a better way.

 People struggling with mental illness and drug and alcohol addiction need support, rehabilitation and treatment – not prison.